-4.1 Estimated expenditure on access, retention and progression measures for 2015-16
+4.1 Estimated expenditure on access, retention and progression measures for 2016-17

-4.1.1 The University expects to spend approximately £1,140,000 in 2015-16 on financial support, access, retention and progression measures.
+4.1.1 The University expects to spend approximately £1,272,000 in 2016-17 on financial support, access, student success and progression measures.
 This equates to approximately 23% of the forecast higher fee income.

-This expenditure will be broadly split between direct financial support for students (£590,000) and access, student success and progression measures targeted at under-represented groups (£550,000).
-NUA has redirected some of the expenditure that had previously been spent on the National Scholarship Programme towards access measures, in light of the evidence mentioned in 1.4 above that this is a very effective way of improving fair access.
+This expenditure will be broadly split between direct financial support for students (£692,000) and access, student success and progression measures targeted at under-represented groups (£580,000).

-- 4.1.2 All of this expenditure is countable under the definition provided by the Office for Fair Access (OFFA). - 4.1.3 The University increased its spending in 2011-12 to mitigate the impact of the end of Aim Higher funding and will continue to support a range of outreach activities in 2015-16 onwards.
+4.1.2 All of this expenditure is countable under the definition provided by the Office for Fair Access (OFFA).